eliemichel/LearnWebGPU/next/basic-3d-rendering/3d-meshes/a-simple-example.md

 We have a beginning of something.
 With this rotation, it starts looking like 3D, but there remains some important points to be concerned about:

- - **Depth fighting** As highlighted in the image below, the triangles do not overlap in the correct order.
+ - **Depth fighting:** As highlighted in the image below, the triangles do not overlap in the correct order.
- - **Transform** We have the basics, but it is a bit manual, and there is still **no perspective**!
+ - **Transform:** We have the basics, but it is a bit manual, and there is still **no perspective**!
- - **Shading** The trick of setting the tip of the pyramid to a darker color was good for starting, but we can do much better.
+ - **Shading:** The trick of setting the tip of the pyramid to a darker color was good for a start, but we can do much better.

 These points are, in this order, the topic of the next 4 chapters (transforms are split in 2 chapters).